“The Promise of Providence and the Power of the Parables: Revisiting Prayer in the Sayings Gospel Q." In Prayer in the Sayings Gospel Q, 57-87.

 “Yuwipi: A Postcolonial Approach to Lakota Ritual Specialization and Religious Revitalization," Journal of the American Academy of Religion 86 no. 2 ( 2018): 364-393.

-This article reexamines the Lakota Yuwipi tradition from a postcolonial perspective that is sensitive to and cooperative with contemporary Lakota self-representation(s).
+This article reexamines the history of research on the Lakota Yuwipi tradition from a postcolonial perspective that is sensitive to and cooperative with contemporary Lakota self-representation(s).

 “The Quest for the 'Community' of Q: Mapping Q Within the Social, Scribal, and Textual Landscapes of Second Temple Judaism," Harvard Theological Review (2018).